jarrodmillman/pose-stats/description.md

 For example, scikit-learn’s API and estimator object backend \cite{sklearn_api} have become a frequently used template for developing statistical and machine learning software \cite{pmlr-v80-massias18a}.
-Initial attempts at extending scikit-learn quickly revealed different backend and frontend API design choices will need to be made.
+Initial attempts at extending scikit-learn quickly revealed that different backend and frontend API design choices will need to be made.
 Some of these design choices (e.g., configuration objects to specify models or a separate solver object class for the optimization algorithm) will be impactful for other statistical software packages.

 The initial development of `YAGLM` was done in short bursts by a few core developers.
-It is currently available on GitHub and has a few users. `YAGLM` is missing important engineering details like continuous integration, extensive testing, and quality documentation.
+It is currently available on GitHub and has some users. `YAGLM` is missing important engineering details like continuous integration, extensive testing, and quality documentation.
 It is also missing community support like governance, developer onboarding and a